prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Authorization header configuration for the client.
+<p>authorization header configuration for the client.
 This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+.</p>
 </td>
 </tr>